Logging From Ruby

 After adding the lograge

-gem you can use config like this in config/initializers/lograge.rb
+gem, you can configure it in config/initializers/lograge.rb

 Need Help?